 Abdominal ultrasound: A probe on the abdomen reflects high-frequency sound waves off the abdominal organs, creating images on a screen.
-Ultrasound can detect problems in some abdominal organs, such as the gallbladder, liver, and kidneys.
+Ultrasound can detect problems in most abdominal organs, such as the gallbladder, liver, and kidneys.

 pH testing: Using a tube through the nose or a capsule in the esophagus, acid levels in the esophagus can be monitored.
 This can help diagnose GERD or evaluate a treatment's effectiveness.